 This book is loosely based on Beauty and the Beast, a favourite of mine.
 Agnieszka is a fantastic heroine, dependant on no one, and I loved the relationship between her and the Dragon.
 Their relationship is one of mutual learning, the Dragon teaching Agnieszka magic and her teaching him to be more human.

 Novik’s writing is beautifully lyrical and she weaves fairytales and folklore seamlessly to create one of the best retellings out there today.
-This book is a standalone tale, however, Novik will release a second retelling “Spinning Silver” based on Rumpelstiltskin later on in the year and you can find my review for that here.
-I cant tell you how many times I’ve read this book and not once has it lost its magic!
+This book is a standalone tale, however, Novik has released a second retelling “Spinning Silver” based on Rumpelstiltskin and you can find my review for that here.
+I cant tell you how many times I’ve read this book, and not once has it lost its magic!

 “I gave everything for you, Vasilisa Petrovna.’
 ‘Not everything,’ said Vasya.
 ‘Since clearly your pride is intact, as well as your illusions.”

 At the edge of the Russian wilderness, winter lasts most of the year and the snowdrifts grow taller than houses.
 But Vasilisa doesn’t mind–she spends the winter nights huddled around the embers of a fire with her beloved siblings, listening to her nurse’s fairy tales.
 Above all, she loves the chilling story of Frost, the blue-eyed winter demon, who appears in the frigid night to claim unwary souls.

 After Vasilisa’s mother dies, her father goes to Moscow and brings home a new wife.
 Fiercely devout, city-bred, Vasilisa’s new stepmother forbids her family from honoring the household spirits.
 The family acquiesces, but Vasilisa is frightened, sensing that more hinges upon their rituals than anyone knows.